DefactoSoftware/test_dispatch/README.md

 %{"user" => %{name: "John Doe", email: "john@doe.com"}}
 ```

-Ultimately, the conn is dispatched to the given endpoint using
+Ultimately, the conn is dispatched to the either the application config
-`Phoenix.ConnTest.dispatch/5`, with the params and with the method and action
+`:endpoint` or the conn's endpoint using `Phoenix.ConnTest.dispatch/5`, with
-found in the form.
+the params and with the method and action found in the form.